sackh/here-map-widget-for-jupyter/docs/source/api_reference/control/control.rst

 Controls
 -----------

-This are the various UI controls supported by ``here-map-widget-for-juptyer``
+This are the various UI controls supported by ``here-map-widget-for-jupyter``

 .. toctree::
    :maxdepth: 1